 ISAPS Leadership & Staff

 It gives me great pride – and is an enormous honor – to be your President for the next two years.
-I first became involved in ISAPS leadership as the National Secretary for the United States in 2002.
-Since then, I have been on the ISAPS Board continuously for the past fourteen years and have served in many positions representing our society, most recently as the President-Elect under the very successful leadership of President Renato Saltz who taught us all how to be good servants of the society.
+I first became involved in ISAPS leadership as the Assistant Treasurer in 2008.
+Since then, I have been on the ISAPS Board continuously for the past ten years and have served in many positions representing our society, most recently as the President-Elect under the very successful leadership of President Renato Saltz who taught us all how to be good servants of the society.
 He was the perfect role model for us all and breathed ISAPS 24/7.
 A real servant himself!
 We are all proud of him and he must be proud of all the achievements in the last two years.

 Leadership & Staff Links